 Da Nang is spread over a wide area, and while it’s a city easy to navigate, it’s not always possible to get places on foot due to the distance.
 The most common method of transport around the city is by taxi.
 Metered taxis can be hailed and are generally low in price.
 If flying into Da Nang, the taxi ride from the airport to the city takes about 15 minutes.
 Bicycles are both a cost effective and fun way to get around the city.
 Bach Dang Road is the main north/south road situated along the Han River.
 Many of the hotels, restaurants and shops are located here and the beach is just a short ride away.
 Train travel to Hue, Nha Trang and other regional cities is available from Da Nang’s Haiphong Station.
 It is both an economical and picturesque way to see the country.

+How is Da Nang’s weather?
 Scorching heat and high humidity during hot season from May to September.
 Enjoy sunny skies on the beach in Da Nang.
-During September to March, there could be high levels of rainfall, so remember to bring an umbrella with you if you are travelling to Da Nang at this time of the year.
-Click here for details.
+During September to March, there could be high levels of rainfall, so remember to bring an umbrella with you if you are traveling to Da Nang at this time of the year.
+Visit Best Time to Visit Da Nang page for details.

 Vietnamese Dong (VND)

 About 1 hour and 55 minutes